snipsco/snips-action-nutrition/README.md

 ## Test & Demo cases

-This app only supports french 🇫🇷 and english 🇬🇧.
+This app only supports english 🇬🇧.
+French 🇫🇷 will probably be supported in the future.

 ### `GetNutritionalInfo`